aaa-snow-bootcamp/active-directory-test-users/README.md

-# Active Directory Test Users - Lab Guide
+# Generating and Importing Active Directory Test Users

-## Overview
+This guide shows how to import Active Directory groups and users from a CSV file containing randomly generated user data.

 Requirements:

 - Access to Windows with Active Directory (AD)

-## Groups
+## Generating groups

-Work notes:

-- Create groups manually
-- Modify below step to include group assignments

 ## Generating user data